Student Code of Conduct

 The law allows school authorities to search students, their lockers, their motor vehicles and personal property when they have a reasonable suspicion that a particular student is in possession of something prohibited by the law or school rules or is under the influence of drugs or alcohol.
 Law enforcement may be contacted if a search yields illegal items (such as drugs, alcohol, weapons).

-Vehicle, Locker, Desk, Storage Area Inspections All lockers and other storage areas provided for student use while at school and are subject to be searched if a building administrator or designee develops reasonable suspicion that s student is in possession of any item in violation of school or district rules and/or violates state law.
+Vehicle, Locker, Desk, Storage Area Inspections, All lockers and other storage areas provided for student use while at school and are subject to be searched if a building administrator or designee develops reasonable suspicion that a student is in possession of any item in violation of school or district rules and/or violates state law.

 Criminal Activities